buildpacks/spec/image-extension.md

 For the final image to be rebasable, the provided run image and all applied Dockerfiles MUST indicate rebasability.

-#### Software-Bill-of-Materials

-Image extensions MAY write Software Bill of Materials (SBOM) files as described in [Software-Bill-of-Materials](#software-bill-of-materials).
-The platform MAY generate additional SBOM files describing the extended base image after all Dockerfiles have been applied.

 ## Data Format

 ### Files